-The options have an exercise price of \$3.45 per share, equal to the closing price on NASDAQ of a share of our common stock on the date of grant.
+The options have an exercise price of \$3.45 per share, equal to the closing price on NASDAQ of a share of our common stock on July 22, 2010, the date of grant.
 The options vest and become exercisable on July 22, 2011, the first anniversary of the date of grant, and expire on the tenth anniversary of the date of grant.
-If a director's Board service were terminated after a change of control, the option granted to that director automatically vests and remains exercisable for one year.
+If a director's Board service were terminated after a change of control, the option granted to that director automatically vests and remains exercisable until the earlier of (i) one year and (ii) the option expiration date.
 The options are otherwise subject to the terms of the Incentive Plan and the federal income tax consequences.